project WORLDVIEW choice info copyright 2022 Home

 money--a token or object that is generally accepted (both legally and socially) as a medium of exchange in paying for goods provided, services rendered, or settling debts.
 It also provides a measure of value or standard for gauging relative worth / wealth.
 Most economic transactions directly or indirectly involve money--one exception being a barter economy where money is not needed.

-mortgage--a loan to finance the purchase of real estate in which the borrower puts up the title to the real estate as security to the lender--protecting him or her against default (the borrower's failure to repay the loan).
+mortgage--a loan to finance the purchase of real estate (a house, piece of land, etc.) in which the borrower puts up the title to the real estate as security to the lender (collateral) --protecting him or her against default (the borrower's failure to repay the loan).

 national debt -- the amount of money that a national government owes to its creditors, who can be either its own citizens, corporations, foreign citizens, corporations or other national governments.
 To finance the debt -- which grows each year that expenditures exceed tax revenues -- the government sells notes, bonds, and other IOUs.
-By 2008, the U.S. cumulative national debt approached $9 trillion dollars.
-Spread over the entire 300 million people population,the U.S. national debt was approaching $30,000 per person!
+By spring of 2022, the U.S. government cumulative national debt exceeded $30 trillion dollars.
+Spread over the entire 330+ million people population,the U.S. national debt exceeds $90,000 per person!
+As a government incurs more debt / engages in more deficit spending (spending not offset by revenue) it essentially needs to print more money--something which causes the value of money already out there to decrease.
+Money worth less / buying less is what happens with increasing prices /inflation (see inflation.)

 obsession -- an idea, feeling or emotion that persistently haunts or disturbs one’s consciousness and leads to what becomes, either through its repetition or otherwise, inappropriate, unreasonable behavior.
 Many obsessions are beyond willful control, even with the recognition of their inappropriateness.